OlofHarrysson/sticker/markdown/voice.md

 ## Voice Commands

 Butler is built to recognize certain voice commands.
 Like other voice assistants, Butler starts paying attention to what you're saying when it hears a certain **wake word** - in this case **Butler**.
-The immediately following words are the **command words** which describes what you'd like Butler to do.
+The immediately following words are the **command words** which describe what you'd like Butler to do.

 Butler~(BETA)~ starts of with two primary commands.
 - **Butler add marker \*marker-name\*** adds a marker to the timeline of the clip.
 Note that the marker name should consist of a single word.